 APPROACHThree approaches to achieve Zero CO₂ Emissions by 2050

-Touch it to see the description.
+Touch to see the description.

-Renewable energy and Zero-Emission Thermal Power complement one another.
+Renewable Energy and Zero-Emission Thermal Power Complement One Another.

 Stable thermal power supports renewable energy, which depends on environmental conditions.
-Thermal power has historically been considered a major source of CO₂ Emissions, but by adopting greener fuels and advancing Zero-Emission Thermal Power alongside renewable energy, we will contribute to achieve Net-Zero CO₂ Emissions.
+Thermal power has historically been considered a major source of CO₂ Emissions, but by adopting greener fuels and advancing Zero-Emission Thermal Power alongside renewable energy, JERA will contribute to achieve Net-Zero CO₂ Emissions.

-Tailoring roadmaps for countries and regions
+Tailoring Roadmap for Countries and Regions

-Each country and region has unique conditions, including climate and relationships with neighboring countries, so renewable energy alone is unlikely to achieve Zero CO₂ Emissions.JERA will work with local countries to provide solutions tailored to each country and region and develop roadmaps to achieve this goal.
+Each country and region has unique conditions, including climate and relationships with neighboring countries, so renewable energy alone is unlikely to achieve Zero CO₂ Emissions.
+JERA will work with local countries to provide solutions tailored to each country and region and develop roadmap to achieve this goal.

 Adopting Smart Transitions

-A green society can only be achieved by safeguarding the distinctive and invaluable lifestyles of each community.For example, minor modifications to burner at existing coal-fired power plants can enabl the combustion of ammonia.Smart transition means using available and reliable technology and taking a step-by-step approach to what can be done now.
+A green society can only be achieved by safeguarding the distinctive and invaluable lifestyles of each community.
+For example, minor modifications to burner at existing coal-fired power plants can enable the combustion of ammonia.
+Smart transition means using available and reliable technology and taking a step-by-step approach to what can be done now.